tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Colombia.md

 </details>

 ### API call
 The following are the examples of the request and response of this method.
-For the sake of the example, the request and response here show two payment methods.
+For the sake of the example, the response here shows two payment methods.

 {{< tabs tabTotal="2" tabID="5" tabName1="JSON" tabName2="XML" >}}
 {{< tab tabNum="1" >}}